developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/ProfileConfig-DataCapture-Barcode-ScanParams/index.md

 ###decode_haptic_feedback

 Enable the device to vibrate upon a good decode (default - enabled).
-Use enum  ProfileConfig.ENABLED_STATE.
+Use enum [ProfileConfig-ENABLED_STATE](../ProfileConfig-ENABLED_STATE).